Lincoln Center for the Performing Arts

 1 at 66th St.-Lincoln Center; 1, A, B, C, D at 59th St.-Columbus Circle

 One of New York's most iconic cultural institutions, Lincoln Center is the largest performing arts mecca in the world.
-The 16.3-acre complex houses 11 resident organizations that deliver a cornucopia of performance in multiple disciplines—symphony, opera, chamber music, theater, dance, film and arts education--to the masses.
-From its glorious signature fountain (used to great romantic effect in Moonstruck) to attractions like the Metropolitan Opera House (which, like Cher, is known simply by one name: The Met), Lincoln Center inspires, edifies and challenges audiences.
+The 16.3-acre complex houses 11 resident organizations that deliver a cornucopia of performance in multiple disciplines symphony, opera, chamber music, theater, dance, film, and arts education to the masses.
+From its glorious signature Revson Fountain (used to great romantic effect in Moonstruck) to attractions like the Metropolitan Opera House (which, like Cher, is known simply by one name: The Met), Lincoln Center inspires, edifies, and challenges audiences.
 Ever since ground was broken in 1959, Lincoln Center has been a creative force to be reckoned with, attracting many of the world's premier artists to its stages.
-During its 2003-2004 season alone, movie stars Kevin Kline and Ethan Hawke tackled Shakespeare, rock legend Elvis Costello presented a three-night concert and Luciano Pavarotti bid farewell to opera forever.
-In addition to its seasonal offerings, Lincoln Center presents a number of beloved annual festivals and series, including Mostly Mozart, the Lincoln Center Festival and the American Songbook.
-Whether it's Shakespeare or Schoenberg, Sondheim or Scorsese, Lincoln Center has something for everyone obsessed with culture.
-Lincoln Center uses more than 20 performance spaces located both on and off the premises.
-Major venues include: Alice Tully Hall (which re-opened in 2009 after a major renovation) for grand concerts; Avery Fisher Hall which is home to the illustrious New York Philharmonic; Frederick P. Rose Hall in the Time Warner Center, the new place to see the celebrated Jazz at Lincoln Center series; the Metropolitan Opera House, the best venue in which to see opera in the city; David H. Koch Theater, host of the New York City Ballet and New York City Opera; the Vivian Beaumont Theater, one of the country's premier not-for-profit theaters; and the Walter Reade Theater, home to the Film Society of Lincoln Center and the annual New York Film Festival.See It
+Past seasons have included Broadway star Alan Cumming in a solo version of Macbeth as well as rock legend Elvis Costello and Luciano Pavarotti’s farewell to opera.
+In addition to its seasonal offerings, Lincoln Center presents a number of beloved annual festivals and series, including Mostly Mozart, Lincoln Center Festival, and the American Songbook.
+Whether it's Shakespeare or Schoenberg, Sondheim or Scorsese, Lincoln Center has something for everyone obsessed with culture, using 30 indoor and outdoor performance spaces.
+Major venues include: Alice Tully Hall (which re-opened in 2009 after a major renovation) for chamber music concerts and films; Avery Fisher Hall which is home to the illustrious New York Philharmonic; Frederick P. Rose Hall in the Time Warner Center, the place to see the celebrated Jazz at Lincoln Center series; the Metropolitan Opera House, the best venue in which to see opera in the city; David H. Koch Theater, home to the New York City Ballet; the Lincoln Center Theater, one of the country's premier not-for-profit theaters; and the Walter Reade Theater, home to the Film Society of Lincoln Center and the annual New York Film Festival.See It

 - The Walter Reade Theater: When not serving as the home base for the New York Film Festival, this 268-seat movie theater shows an eclectic selection of classic and international cinema with state-of-the-art sound and picture.